ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

    * [Example I - Email Address Reservation](../../../client-api/operations/compare-exchange/overview#example-i---email-address-reservation)
    * [Example II - Reserve a Shared Resource](../../../client-api/operations/compare-exchange/overview#example-ii---reserve-a-shared-resource)

-  * If you create a compare-exchange item, you can decide what actions to implement when the Raft index increments.
+* If you create a compare-exchange item, you can decide what actions to implement when the compare-exchange [value changes](../client-api/operations/compare-exchange/put-compare-exchange-value#example-ii---update-an-existing-key).
-    The Raft index increments as a result of a change in the compare-exchange value or metadata.

 ---